patoline/patoline/src/decap/doc/Parsers.typ

 an optional function for printing the argument type into a string, and a name for the grammar.
 These two arguments are used to provide better error messages.
-The function then returns a couple of a family of grammars (in the form of a function from the parameter type ##'a## to grammars returing a value of type ##'b##), and a function to be called to define the grammar family in the end (it more or less plays the same role as the function
+The function then returns a couple of a family of grammars (in the form of a function from the parameter type ##'a## to grammars returning a value of type ##'b##), and a function to be called to define the grammar family in the end (it more or less plays the same role as the function
 ##set_grammar## for grammars declared using ##declare_grammar##).